ladifire-opensource/go-parse-phones/README.md

 ```

 ## Notes
 This package only suport Vietnamese phone numbers yet.
-Other countries will be support in the next version
+Other countries will be supported in the next version